GEOFOAM BRIDGE LIFT PROJECT

 Problem

-While the bridge deck sites on piles, the approach ramps are hinged on the bridge to allow even, gradual settlement between the asphalt roadway resting on the grade and the bridge.
+The bridge deck sits on piles and the approach ramps are hinged on the bridge to allow even, gradual settlement between the asphalt roadway resting on the grade and the bridge.
 After many years, the slope of the ramp became too great for traffic, causing almost a “jump” at the hinge point.
-This was also a high traffic location which could not allow the full bridge to be shut down for any length of time.
+This was also a high traffic location, which made shutting down the full bridge for any length of time infeasible.

 Solution